-Not only can you use coconut oil to cook and clean, you can also use it to condition your hair.
-Healthline says that lauric acid gives hair the ability to absorb the coconut oil more easily.
+Not only can you use coconut oil for cooking and cleaning, but you can also use it to condition your hair.
+Healthline says that lauric acid gives hair the ability to absorb coconut oil more easily.
 This makes coconut oil ideal for bringing down protein loss from sun exposure or chemical treatment.

 Want the staying power of all of these ingredients in one DIY hair mask?
 Check out the all-natural Gashee by Dr. U™ line of products!

 Dr.UGro™ Roots is a natural, botanical hair lotion ideal for moisturizing and helping grow damaged hair.
 A simple swipe of the product on the scalp with a spray top or a dropper allows it to trickle down the hair shaft for optimal nourishment and hair stimulation.
-Moreover, Dr. UGro™ Edge is the first natural pomade to perform as a hair stylant/mousse and gellant while unleashing beneficial plant ingredients that nourish, rejuvenate, moisturize, condition, repair and stimulate your hair.
-Add them to your cart today for longer, stronger hair in 2020.
+Moreover, Dr. UGro™ Edge is the first natural pomade to perform as a hair styling mousse and gallant while unleashing beneficial plant ingredients that nourish, rejuvenate, moisturize, condition, repair, and stimulate your hair.